lailab21/HW1-python/README.md

-# creating and finish enw exercises
+# creating and finish new exercises
 # creating another commit for exercise